Be-Secure/BeSman/CONTRIBUTING.md

     - The `main` branch represents the stable version of the software.
     - Only production-ready code is merged into this branch.
-    - Releases are tagged from this branch.
+    - Stable releases are tagged from this branch.

 2. **Development Branch (develop)**: